 It is a story that will shock many in a trade that values its liberal metropolitan credentials.
-But what is most shocking is that it happened five years ago, after In Full Colour (IFC), was published; a survey into cultural increase the representation of Black and Asian people in the industry so that it was better equipped to reach the BAME market, which has an estimated purchasing power of £300bn (source: IPA/Clearcast 2012).
+But what is most shocking is that it happened commitments by leading publishing houses to increase the representation of Black and Asian people in the industry so that it was better equipped to reach the BAME market, which has an estimated purchasing power of $\mathfrak E300$ bn (source: IPA/Clearcast 2012).